Rugby league in Wales: History

+Background

 Rugby football was an increasingly popular sport for Wales in the 1890s, and particularly in the south where its popularity surpassed that of association football.
 The Welsh coal miners shared the same working class ethos of the miners from the northern counties of England.
 The impending schism of 1895 tore apart the English rugby union and in the early 1900s, the shock waves were being felt in rugby worldwide, though there was little desire in Wales to embrace professionalism.
 Amateurism in Wales was seen as a means of holding together a community in which there were expectations by the public on their sportsman to not turn their back on international rugby.
 The Welsh took pride in the position rugby gave them in the sporting world, and therefore the Welsh Rugby Union saw little attraction in turning professional.

 Nonetheless, many Welsh players signed for English clubs.
 The Northern Union's administrators began to ponder the possibilities of international competitions against an English representative side.
-The first attempt met with a lack of public interest, and the first scheduled Northern Union international, also became the first postponed Northern Union international.
-It was rescheduled for the 5 April 1904.
-The team opposing England was labelled Other Nationalities and consisted of Welshmen and a few Scots.
-The Other Nationalities proved too strong, defeating the English 9 - 3.
-In 1905, England gained back some credibility with a 21 - 11 win.
+The first attempt met with a lack of public interest, and the first scheduled Northern Union international, also became the first postponed Northern Union international, rescheduled for the 5 April 1904 at Central Park, Wigan.
+Consisted of Welsh and Scottish players, the team opposing England was labelled Other Nationalities and proved too strong, winning 9–3.
+The fixture took place again in 1905, England winning 26–11 on 2 January at Park Avenue, Bradford, before a 3–3 draw when the fixture returned to Wigan on 1 January 1906.

-In 1907 a professional version of the "All Blacks" rugby team from New Zealand (nicknamed the All Golds by Australian press) toured England in what became the first set of international games played under the new NU rules.
-The All Golds had not played under the Northern Union rules and underwent a week of intensive training.
-The first Wales international league game took place at Aberdare on 1 January 1908 played against the All Golds.
-Wales went on to defeat New Zealand 9-8, the winning try scored by former Wales rugby union international Dai Jones.
+In 1907, New Zealand toured England and Wales in what became the first set of international games played under Northern Union rules, and featured the first appearance of what became the Wales national rugby league team, a 9–8 victory over New Zealand.

+First Welsh Clubs

-In 1907, the Welsh Northern Union was formed in Wrexham, but the Northern Union refused it affiliation as they wanted the body located in the South of Wales and the WNU soon folded.
-In 1907 two Welsh clubs Ebbw Vale RLFC and Merthyr Tydfil RLFC joined the Northern Union and also competed in the Challenge Cup.
+In 1907, Ebbw Vale RLFC and Merthyr Tydfil RLFC joined the Northern Union, competing in the Challenge Cup and playing against the touring New Zealand team.

-In the 1908-09 season, there were sufficient numbers of Welsh clubs to run a separate Welsh League section of the competition, alongside the Northern Union's Yorkshire and Lancashire Leagues.
-The Welsh League lasted only two seasons before folding in 1910 after most of the competing teams disbanded.
+In the 1908-09 season, a six-team Welsh League ran alongside the Northern Union's Yorkshire and Lancashire Leagues.
+The touring Australian Kangaroos lost 14–13 to a league representative team at Merthyr Tydfil on 16 January 1909, and defeated Aberdare RLFC, Merthyr Tydfil, Mid-Rhondda RLFC, and Treherbert RLFC in touring fixtures.
+Ebbw Vale were the sole Welsh club for 1911–12, resigning at the end of that season.

-In 1926, the RFL formed a Welsh commission in an attempt to convert rugby union clubs to rugby league.